-3.5 Examples of BSS utilizing the locally-variable e.i.r.p. system in the band 21.4-22 GHz
+3.4 Examples of BSS utilizing the locally-variable e.i.r.p. system in the band 21.4-22 GHz

+An array-fed phased-reflector antenna employing miniature TWTs is considered as one of the promising satellite transmitting antenna techniques to achieve the locally-variable e.i.r.p. system (see Recommendation ITU-R BO.1659).

 Examples of BSS parameters utilizing a locally-variable e.i.r.p. system are given in the Appendix to § 3 of Annex 2.
 The required RF powers for these examples are shown in Table 11.
 In these examples, required RF powers per 1 MHz are presented.
 Some examples of transmitting antenna gain patterns concerning each Table as follows can be referred to the following Appendix.

 TABLE 11a